pvalderas/iot-enhanced-business-process-infrastructure/README.md

       connectionType: synchronous
 ```

-# Creating a microservice to support a IoT device controlled by an asynchronous pub/sub broker
+# Creating a microservice to support an IoT device controlled by an asynchronous pub/sub broker

 To create an IoT microservice that interact with the Action Performer through a pub/sub communication you can use Gradle to build the corresponding project in this repository and include it as a dependency of a Spring Boot Application.
 Then, you just need to annotate the main class with the ```@AsyncronousMicroservice``` as presented bellow.
 This annotation must be configured with the class object of API that describe the operation provided by the microserive.
 Note also that the ```@SpringBootApplication``` annotation must be configured to find beans in the ```es.upv.pros.pvalderas.microservice.asynchronous``` package as well as the package in which the HTTP controller of the microservice is implemented (```es.upv.pros.pvalderas.refrigerator``` in the example below).
 In addition, the ```@EnableDiscoveryClient``` annotation is used to register the microservice in Eureka.